euwbah/musescore-xen-tuner/README.md

 > 🟢 To use this plugin to its full potential, we first need to know how this plugin conceptualizes & represents accidentals.
 You can skip to [here](#how-to-tuning-configuration) to go straight to examples.
 > Though, it is highly recommended that you read this section first.

-A **symbol code** represents a visually unique symbol, which could have multiple different IDs under the hood.
-For the purposes of this plugin, all similar-looking symbols are considered the same symbol.
+A **symbol code** represents a visually/semantically unique symbol, which may have multiple IDs under the hood.
+For the purposes of this plugin, all similar-looking/meaning symbols are considered the same symbol.

 This plugin only uses accidental symbols from the 'Symbols' category in the Master Palette (shortcut 'Z').
-This is because, you can only have one Official Accidental&trade; per note, but you can attach multiple 'Symbols' to visually convey multiple accidentals on a note.
+This is the tradeoff for being able to attach multiple accidental 'Symbols' per note.

-To refer to a symbol when keying in tuning/key signature configuration texts, you can either use the Symbol Code number (the 'Symbol Code' column of the [spreadsheet](#list-of-supported-symbols)), or by the Text Code representation (in the 'Text Code' column).
+To refer to a symbol when keying in tuning/key signature configuration texts, you can either use the Symbol Code number (the _Symbol Code_ column of the [spreadsheet](https://docs.google.com/spreadsheets/d/1kRBJNl-jdvD9BBgOMJQPcVOHjdXurx5UFWqsPf46Ffw/edit?usp=sharing)), or by the Text Code representation (in the _Text Code_ column).

 > When entering symbols, both `#` and `5` both refer to the same sharp symbol.

-All this while, those who wish to write in notation systems where multiple accidentals can belong to a single notehead have been manually formatting/drag-dropping/tuning each accidental, with no easy way of simply pressing up/down to cycle through the different accidentals/pitches required.
-This includes composers who write in [HEJI](https://en.xen.wiki/w/Helmholtz-Ellis_notation), [HEWM](http://tonalsoft.com/enc/h/hewm.aspx), [Sagittal](https://en.xen.wiki/w/Sagittal_notation), [Johnston JI](https://www.kylegann.com/BJNotation.html), [Rank 2/3/+ tunings](https://en.xen.wiki/w/Ups_and_Downs_Notation_for_Rank-3_JI), [very large edos](https://en.xen.wiki/w/Syntonic-rastmic_subchroma_notation), etc...

 However, most, if not all, notation systems have one thing in common: an accidental always refers to the same-sized interval offset.
 A sharp always affects a note by the same amount no matter what other accidentals may be on the note, and no matter what note in the octave/equave it is.